DunnB-Dev/Lab1_Computational_Thinking/README.md

 *Create a new file: `academicAdvisor.cs`*

 ## Convert Your Pseudocode to C#
-Now implement your academic advisor as a Python program.
+Now implement your academic advisor as a C# program.

 ### Part A: Basic Implementation
 Create `academicAdvisor.cs` and translate your pseudocode to C#: